Our national housing survey of people over the age of 55 in Scotland.

 The results will be crucial to our future work on developing housing and energy policy that represents the interests and needs of Scotland’s older people.

-Why we need your views
+Why we asked for your views

 Age Scotland works closely with the Scottish Government, politicians, and policy makers to provide data and insight into how older people experience many aspects of their lives.
 We want this data to be as representative as possible so that we can be accurate in our recommendations and advocacy work.